Gradient-Based Learning of Discrete Structured Measurement Operators for Signal Recovery: Background Related Work

 \subsection{Gumbel Reparametrizations}

-Backpropagating gradients through immensely large computational graphs has shown to be highly effective in the training of deep neural networks with hundreds of layers \citep{resnet152} and billions of learnable parameters \citep{gpt3}.
+Backpropagating gradients through immensely large computational graphs has shown to be highly effective in the training of deep neural networks with hundreds of layers \cite{resnet152} and billions of learnable parameters \cite{gpt3}.
 However, when discrete nodes are included in the computational graphs, gradients cannot be computed directly and have to be estimated.
-Formally, we consider a computational graph including a discrete random variable~$v$ taking values in $\{1, \dots, a\}$ (in one-hot encoding) for some $a \in \mathbb{N}$, where its unnormalized log-probabilities are denoted by $\varphi = [\varphi_1, \dots, \varphi_a]^T \in \mathbb{R}^a$.
+The Gumbel reparametrization is a method for gradient-based learning of a probability distribution underlying discrete sampling processes.\footnote{From a signal processing point of view, this can be related to derandomization, i.e., finding a probability measure on sensing matrices with low entropy, e.g., see \cite{Jung:frontiers18}.} Formally, we consider a computational graph including a discrete random variable~$v$ taking values in $\{1, \dots, a\}$ (in one-hot encoding, i.e., every element in $\{1, \dots, a\}$ is represented as a different unit vector in $\R^a$) for some $a \in \mathbb{N}$, where its unnormalized log-probabilities are denoted by $\varphi = [\varphi_1, \dots, \varphi_a]^T \in \mathbb{R}^a$.
 The value of $v$ is then passed through a deterministic, differentiable function~$f$.
-The goal to compute gradients with respect to the probability parameters $\varphi$.
+The goal is to compute gradients with respect to the probability parameters $\varphi$.
 As~$v$ is discrete, it is not possible to directly backpropagate through~$v$.
 However, the gradient with respect to $\varphi$ can be estimated via sampling from~$v$:

-A simple yet effective way to sample from such a categorical random variable is to use the Gumbel-Max trick \citep{gumbelmax, gumbelmax2}, according to which a realization of $v$ can be obtained by
+A simple yet effective way to sample from such a categorical random variable is to use the Gumbel-Max trick \cite{gumbelmax, gumbelmax2}, according to which a realization of $v$ can be obtained by

 where $g_j \sim \text{Gumbel}(0, 1)$ follows a Gumbel distribution, which is equivalent to a twice negative-log transformed uniform distribution, i.e., $g_j = -\log ( - \log(u_j))$ with $u_j \sim\nobreak U(0, 1)$.